-After you and your team have tested viable solutions through free trials, there are some vital questions you should answer before making your final decision.
+After you and your team have tested viable solutions through demos and free trials, there are some vital questions you should answer before making your final decision.
 Once you have narrowed down your options, evaluate the usability of each solution you are still considering.
-When evaluating usability, ask your agents to think about how easy the software is to navigate, how many clicks are necessary to perform certain actions and how easy it was to initially grasp.
+When evaluating usability, ask your agents to think about how easy the software is to navigate, how many clicks are necessary to perform certain repetitive actions and how easy it was to learn initially.

 Next, consider all aspects of the transition process.
 Determine roughly how long it will take to switch software and who will be involved in each stage.
 To begin, consider questions like who will train your team, who will set up the software and how will you import current customer data.

 An important point to make here is that if you have processes in place that absolutely cannot be changed and you have not been able to find a new solution that fits your needs, you may need to look into a building a custom solution.
 Keep in mind, any recent technology has caught up to custom solutions built before the 2010’s and newer cloud-based software solutions require less maintenance and have a much simpler implementation process.
 So, if your system is from before the 2010’s, it's probably time to start looking for something new and it just might be worth changing your processes to switch to a SaaS solution given all of the benefits that come with cloud-based software.

 Once you have answered the initial questions above, if your options are still looking good, think about how reliable the solution is and how responsive the vendor is in handling issues.
 Make sure you are aware of the kind of support available to you and how much assistance they provide throughout the onboarding process and beyond.